← Back to Articles

 The Three Control Systems

-Your metabolic health is determined by three variables:
+Your metabolic health depends on three variables:

 1. Timing: When you eat (circadian alignment, fasting duration)